burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > Sometimes compiler writers violate this principle.
 For example, [The Linux Programmer's Guide](https://tldp.org/LDP/lpg/node148.html) mentions standard predefined macro uses `unix` and `linux` during compilation for the Linux platform.
 These special names are *not* the names that follow C and C++ conventions.

-> Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` These special names are not the names that followed the mentioned rule and are incorrect usage of identifiers.
-In modern code it's less likely to find define quards because pretty universal approach it to use compiler extension `#pragma once` for this purpose.
+> Sometimes, it's possible to observe defined guards at the beginning of the buildable program's header files via `#ifndef/#define` that uses names starting with `__.` These special names are not the names that followed the mentioned rule and is incorrect usage of identifiers.
+In modern code (from C++11) it's less likely to find [define quards](https://en.wikipedia.org/wiki/Include_guard) because pretty universal approach it to use compiler extension `#pragma once` for this purpose.

 16. In C and C++, postfix operators have higher priority than unary operators.